Tex Winter: Post-war college

-Winter returned to college after the war at the University of Southern California (1946-1947), where he learned the triangle offense from his coach Sam Barry, or as stated elsewhere, Winter learned the fundamentals of Barry's system from which Winter himself would devise the triangle offense.
+Winter returned to college after the war at the University of Southern California (1946–47), where he learned the triangle offense from his coach Sam Barry, or as stated elsewhere, Winter learned the fundamentals of Barry's system from which Winter himself would devise the triangle offense.
 The Naismith Hall of Fame has said the triangle offense evolved in part from Barry's center-opposite offense.
+Winter saw similarities between Barry's offense and the offense he had seen Loyola use when he was in high school.

+In March 1947, United Press named him honorable mention All-Pacific Coast Conference in basketball, at guard; and second-team All-Pacific Coast Conference southern division.
+In April 1947, Winter was the inaugural recipient of USC's Ernie Holbrook memorial trophy for the most inspirational player on the Trojan basketball team.

-He was a basketball teammate of Bill Sharman, Alex Hannum, and Gene Rock, future professional basketball players.
+At USC, Winter was a basketball teammate of Bill Sharman, Alex Hannum, and Gene Rock, future professional basketball players.
 Like Winter, Sharman and Hannum would go on to be Hall of Fame coaches, though Winter, in a rarity, went in for his contributions as an assistant coach.

 At USC, Winter was also on the track team, and was named an All-American as a pole vaulter.
+In June 1946, he had won the junior Amateur Athletic Union pole vault championship, as a member of the Los Angeles Athletic Club.